corcor27/Introduction_to_machine_learning_in_R/_episodes/03-dimensionality-reduction.md

 - "Understand that reducing the number of dimensions can simplify modelling and allow classifications to be performed."
 - "Recall that PCA is a popular technique for dimensionality reduction."
 - "Recall that t-SNE is another technique for dimensionality reduction."
-- "Apply PCA and t-SNE with Scikit Learn to an example dataset."

 - "Evaluate the relative peformance of PCA and t-SNE."
 keypoints:
 - "PCA is a linear dimensionality reduction technique for tabular data"